jonathan2222/HLSLVariantLSPBase/README.md

 1. Create the folder `server/language/tree-sitter-hlslv` and step into it.
 2. Install tree-sitter by running `npm install -g tree-sitter-cli`.
 This will create the tree-sitter command globaly.
 3. Run `tree-sitter init`.
 Fill out the fields after which it will have created the necessary files.
-4. Run `tree-sitter generate`.
+4. Run `tree-sitter generate --log`.
 This should generate the parser from the grammar in `grammar.js`.
 5. Try the grammar by running these commands:
     `'hello' | Out-File example-file.hlslv -Encoding utf8`
     `tree-sitter example-file.hlslv`